TheRekman/Region-Extension/README.md

 //re fully transfer in /region or /re
 /ro now start wthout slash
 /rh - history
-user help for see all commands
+use help for see all commands
 ### Commands
 #### RegionExt (//re, //regionext)
 - `//re rename <oldname> <newname>` - Set the newname of the region with given oldname.